 Arizona Cardinals training camp battles: Left guard

 Arizona Cardinals training camp is just about here, with players reporting at State Farm Stadium on July 23.
-Along come positional battles that’ll help shape the team come game time.
+Along with it, come positional battles that’ll help shape the team come game time.

 There’s no shortage of competition following an offseason of roster revamping and plenty of impactful roles up for grabs.
 As defensive coordinator Nick Rallis said last week, having to make those tough roster decisions is a good problem to have.